Custody

 Here are the steps you should take:

-- Contact the Tennessee police: You should contact the police or emergency services immediately if you believe your child is in immediate danger.
+- Contact Tennessee law enforcement: Immediately involve the police or emergency services if you believe your child faces imminent danger.

-- Attend the hearing: Your child will be placed in emergency custody if the court determines that it is in danger.
-It is your responsibility to attend the hearing and present your evidence.
+- Attend the hearing: If the judge finds danger is present, your child may be placed in emergency custody.
+It is critical to appear at the hearing and present all supporting evidence.

 Need a Knoxville child custody attorney?
 Contact Jodi Loden to schedule a case evaluation with Jodi at (865) 424-7225.